Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: Summary of results

 \subsection{Submersion metrics and intermediate fatness}

 The construction behind Theorem~\ref{THM:homogeneous_Ric2} constitutes the main geometrical contribution of this work.

 Recall that a nested triple $H<K<G$ of compact Lie groups induces a so-called homogeneous bundle $K/H\to G/H\to G/K$.
 There is a natural way to construct metrics on $G/H$ by starting with a normal homogeneous metric and deforming it in the direction of the fibers.
 We call them submersion metrics.
+One advantage of submersion metrics is that they have no more zero-curvature planes than normal metrics.
+Moreover, one can compute sectional curvatures in terms of the curvature of base $G/K$ and fiber $K/H$ and the geometry of the bundle.

 In this work we derive sufficient conditions on the triple $H<K<G$ for the total space $G/H$ to admit a submersion metric of $\Ric_2>0$, and more generally of $\Ric_k>0$ for the appropriate $k$.
 In order to motivate our construction, let us briefly discuss a classical result of Wallach.
 First, we recall the following notation from \cite[Section~1.1]{DGM} which measures the curvature of normal homogeneous metrics on a compact homogeneous space $G/H$ of finite fundamental group: